BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ![UIActivityView Share Sheet](https://dev.branch.io/img/pages/getting-started/branch-universal-object/ios_share_sheet.png)

-The Branch iOS SDK includes a wrapper on the UIActivityViewController, that will generate a Branch short URL and automatically tag it with the channel the user selects (Facebook, Twitter, etc.).
+The Branch iOS SDK includes a wrapper on the UIActivityViewController that will generate a Branch short URL and automatically tag it with the channel the user selects (Facebook, Twitter, etc.).

 **Parameters**